 LA Pad Once Owned by Jho Low Must Go

-A Hollywood mansion formerly owned by the fugitive financier who masterminded the notorious 1MDB scandal, and which he may have used to launder some of the US$4.5 billion siphoned from Malaysia’s state coffers, is on sale for US$29 million.
+A Hollywood mansion formerly owned by the fugitive financier accused of masterminding the notorious 1MDB scandal, and which he may have used to launder some of the US$4.5 billion siphoned from Malaysia’s state coffers, is on sale for US$29 million.

 The guarded Hollywood property boasts over 13,000 square feet, six bedrooms, 11 bathrooms, an indoor cinema, outdoor catering kitchens and museum track lighting for showcasing expensive artwork.